-The ABAI offers exams for Certification and Maintenance of Certification (MOC) once every year.
+The ABAI offers the Certification Examination and Continuous Qualification Exam (CQE) once every year.
 The times and places of examinations are determined by the ABAI and announced in the appropriate specialty journals, in the ABAI newsletters, and on the ABAI website.

 *Percentages are approximations.

 The examinations include items listed in the examination item classification list as determined by the ABAI Board of Directors as well as current ACGME Program Requirements for Residency Education in Allergy and Immunology.

 The one-best answer multiple-choice items are objective and designed to test the individual's knowledge through recall, interpretation, problem solving, and clinical judgment.
 Examinations may contain both previously used and new questions.